 - Make roof tiles and glue them on top.
 Continue by decorating the house and interior to your taste.

-3. Make a DIY dollhouse in a bookcase from an IKEA Billy bookcase.
+3. Make a DIY dollhouse bookcase from an IKEA Billy bookcase.

 This is very similar to the second method above, but the “Billy” bookcases from IKEA are very popular to turn into dollhouse bookcases, so I thought I’d mention this!